 Susy's runaway bestseller, Thunder Dog: The True Story of a Blind Man, His Guide Dog, and the Triumph of Trust at Ground Zero written with Michael Hingson, hit the New York Times bestsellers list in both hardcover nonfiction and e-book nonfiction the first week of release.
 Thunder Dog has also been adapted for the stage, optioned for film, and translated into over 15 languages, including German, Dutch, Portuguese, Japanese, Korean, Indonesian, and Chinese.

-Her upcoming book, Sanctuary: The True Story of an Irish Village, a Man Who Lost His Way, and the Rescue Donkeys That Led Him Home, with Patrick Barrett, releases March 15, 2022.
+Her new book, Sanctuary: The True Story of an Irish Village, a Man Who Lost His Way, and the Rescue Donkeys That Led Him Home, with Patrick Barrett, released March, 2022.
 For decades, Patrick's mom and dad rescued lost and forgotten donkeys in the Irish countryside, never knowing that one day, the donkeys would rescue their son.
 Sanctuary is the remarkable true story of how faith turned one lost man's life around with the help of the rescue animals who loved him.
 It's an antidote to despair and a call to hope, revealing the beauty and wonder of Ireland as you've never seen it before.

-Susy is a member of The Authors Guild, Inspire Christian Writers, and INK Creative Collective.
+Susy is a member of The Authors Guild.
 She's a 2017 recipient of the Pacesetter Award from Mount Hermon Christian Writers Conference, and now directs the West Coast Christian Writers Conference in the San Francisco Bay Area.
 She speaks and teaches in her local church, along with mentoring rising leaders, and recently graduated with a masters in New Testament from Northern Seminary.
-She starts a doctoral program in the fall of 2022 in Women, Theology and Leadership.
+She's currently in a doctoral program with Lynn Cohick at Northern Seminary called Women, Theology and Leadership, and writes about what she's learning at Question Girl with Susy Flory

 A breast cancer survivor of four gnarly surgeries, Susy celebrates life by chasing great stories in places like Cuba, Haiti, Turkey, Israel, and her own backyard.
 She's written with celebrities, heroes of the faith, athletes, explorers, and the girl (and boy) next door.
 She owns a feisty ex-racehorse named Stetson, and loves hiking in the High Sierras, and skiing black diamond runs whenever she can.